WLCG-AuthZ-WG/common-jwt-profile/profile.md

 The [OAuth specification](https://datatracker.ietf.org/doc/html/rfc6749#section-6) also states that the authorization server MAY issue a new refresh token during a refresh request, in which case the client MUST discard the old refresh token and replace it with the new refresh token.
 Through this mechanism, long-lived processes (e.g. "robots") may periodically obtain new refresh tokens for indefinite ongoing operation, without human intervention, where the lifetime of each refresh token does not exceed the maximum specified above.
 The authorization server MAY revoke the old refresh token after issuing a new refresh token to the client, but for purposes of fault-tolerance (for example, in case the client fails to save the new refresh token to persistent storage), it is RECOMMENDED that the authorization server allow some grace period (e.g. one day) during which the old refresh token may be used prior to revocation.
 Further, it is RECOMMENDED that the grace period be configurable, so the authorization server operators can change the grace period value as needed based on operational considerations.

-To contain security incidents related to the leakage of refresh tokens, it is recommended that any solution that will be used as the WLCG OAuth authorization server MUST support the [OAuth token revocation standard](https://tools.ietf.org/html/rfc7009) (RFC 7009) at least for refresh tokens.
+To contain security incidents related to the leakage of refresh tokens, it is recommended that any solution that will be used as the WLCG OAuth authorization server MUST support the [OAuth token revocation standard](https://tools.ietf.org/html/rfc7009) (RFC7009) at least for refresh tokens.

 ### Claim and Token validation